Lawyer Profile Detail

 Mr. Woollcombe acts regularly for major Canadian and U.S. insurance companies on secured and unsecured private placement transactions.
 Experience includes issues by Maple Leaf Foods, CML Healthcare, Boralex, CTV Specialty, Menu Foods, Husky Injection Molding Systems, Island Timberlands, Maple Leaf Sports & Entertainment and KCP.

-He regularly advises clients on governance matters and has assisted clients in structuring joint ventures and related shareholders agreements.
+Mr. Woollcombe regularly advises clients on governance matters and has assisted clients in structuring joint ventures and related shareholders agreements.

-He is listed in the Chambers Global Guide for expertise in corporate/mergers and acquisitions, the Best Lawyers in Canada directory in the areas of corporate, mergers and acquisitions and securities law; the International Financial Law Review Guide for expertise in mergers and acquisitions law; the International Who’s Who Legal Guide as a leading expert in mergers and acquisitions; the Canadian Legal Lexpert Directory as a leading lawyer in the area of M&A, corporate mid-market finance and private equity; the Legal Media Group’s Guide to the World’s Leading Private Equity Lawyers.
+Mr. Woollcombe is listed in the Chambers Global Guide for expertise in corporate/mergers and acquisitions, the Best Lawyers in Canada directory in the areas of corporate, mergers and acquisitions and securities law; the International Financial Law Review Guide for expertise in mergers and acquisitions law; the International Who’s Who Legal Guide as a leading expert in mergers and acquisitions; the Canadian Legal Lexpert Directory as a leading lawyer in the area of M&A, corporate mid-market finance and private equity; the Legal Media Group’s Guide to the World’s Leading Private Equity Lawyers.

 Mr. Woollcombe received his BA from Carleton University in 1986 and his LLB from Queen’s University in 1989.
 He was called to the Ontario bar in 1991.
 He spent part of 1995 on secondment to the Corporate Finance Branch of the Ontario Securities Commission.
 He has taught courses on directors’ duties at the Directors College and securities law at the University of Western Ontario and University of Windsor.
+He is a member of the board of directors of Prostate Cancer Canada.

 McCarthy Tétrault Tops 2007 League Tables